FlintSH/FlintSH/README.md

 I'm a self-taught programmer from Pittsburgh, PA.
 I used to run game servers and did for over 10 years as a kid.
 I've been programming just as long.
 I love building, there's nothing more therapudic or rewarding to me.

-My current passion is AI, and I'm working at [Scale](https://scale.com) to improve its AI training platform.
-Prior to Scale, I worked on AI projects like [Avora](https://avora.one) and [Disclone](https://github.com/FlintSH/Disclone)!
+My current passion is AI, and I'm working at Scale AI to improve its AI training platform.
+Prior to Scale, I worked on AI projects like Avora and Disclone!

 In the longterm, I want to double down and work on even more AI projects.
 I'm also interested in research and development of future AI models.